romrawinjp/romrawinjp.github.io/content/projects/gratitute_log.md

 > Thank you for seeing me, while I don't see myself -- Romrawin's Master Thesis, 2022

 > It's not your fault if you have always been deciding to put your family first, your dreams after.
 It is just a destiny.
-I'm thankful for that - Me to me, 2024
+I'm thankful for that -- Me to me, 2024

+> I am greateful for everyone who sees my ability and believe in me, evern on those days I have nothing to offer -- Me to ones who have always been here with me, 2024